algosup/2024-2025-project-4-web-fpga-team-5/README.md

 To set up the dev environment you'll need to have many dependencies and libraries installed.

-All the different installation guide could be found in the [Technical Specifications](documents/technical/technicalSpecifications.md#environment-configuration).
+All the different installation guides can be found in the [Technical Specifications](documents/technical/technicalSpecifications.md#environment-configuration).

 ---

 ## Tests

-This section explains how to run the end to end tests created by the quality assurance of the team. \
+This section explains how to run the end-to-end tests created by the quality assurance. \
-You must be at the root of the project and that Node.JS is already installed. \
+You must be at the root of the project and Node.JS is already installed. \
 If not you need to fork the project at [this link](https://github.com/algosup/2024-2025-project-4-web-fpga-team-5/fork) and install Node.JS at [this one](https://nodejs.org/en/download).

 To test the front-end: